Jerry Maguire: Accolades

 The film's screenplay was later voted the 66th greatest ever written in a poll by the Writers Guild of America.

 Home media

-Jerry Maguire was first released on VHS and Laserdisc on May 29, 1997.
+Jerry Maguire was first released on VHS and LaserDisc on May 29, 1997, by Columbia TriStar Home Video.

-It is the best selling VHS tape of all time which was not released by Disney.
 Over 3 million copies were sold during its first week of release.
-It was re-released on VHS in the late 90s.
+It was re-released on VHS in the late 1990s.
 In its first week of release on VHS to stores and video stores in 1997, it made $80 million in sales and $7.6 million in rentals.
 The $80 million was split between video dealers and Columbia TriStar Home Video.